foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 ## Your turn

-1. Modify global `ColorScheme` by providing `background` field value.
+1. Modify global `ColorScheme` by providing `background` field value**.
 2. Define global `appBarTheme` using customizations given above.

+** The above would only be valid if [this issue](https://github.com/flutter/flutter/issues/101389) fix is released before the event